derekgr/leds/README.md

 ## Now What?

-Take a long-exposure photo in a dark location of you moving around the strip while it's displaying images.
+- Take a long-exposure photo in a dark location of you moving around the strip while it's displaying images.
 See what happens.
 It helps to have a second person!
+- Wire the strip and the Pi with a mobile power source to a stable, mobile platform (like the bicycle platform in the Adafruit article), and have someone with a camera and a computer script cool effects while you slowly bike back and forth.